 Let’s say you start a blog about fitness; you could choose a domain name that reads fitnesswithjane.com or janefitness.com.

-The idea is to include your primary niche keyword/topic in the domain name.
+The idea is to include your primary niche keyword or topic in the domain name.

-According to Google’s John Muller, a keyword in a domain name is not an advantage to gaining more search engine visibility – but, from a user point of view, it does help to influence the click-through rate in SERP.
+According to Google’s John Muller, a keyword in a domain name does not provide an advantage in gaining more search engine visibility.
+However, from a user’s point of view, it does help influence the click-through rate in SERPS.

 Look at this Google search result for “affiliate marketing for beginners.”